-Nova Scotia has one of the highest debt service burdens in the entire country, which means that Nova Scotia residents are devoting a higher percentage of their disposable income to debt and interest payments than residents in other provinces.
+Nova Scotia has one of the highest debt service burdens in the entire country, which means that its residents are devoting a higher percentage of their disposable income to debt and interest payments than residents in other provinces.
 The average debt service burden in Nova Scotia does not reach the high of nearly 10 percent in British Columbia, but it is far greater than the average of 6 percent in Newfoundland.

 Since much of this household debt in Nova Scotia includes high-interest consumer debt, there is concern as to whether residents will be able to pay all of their bills.
 If you live in Nova Scotia and are having trouble making your minimum monthly debt payments, there are solutions that can help you make your debt more manageable.
 One of these is the consumer proposal.

 Exploring a Nova Scotia Consumer Proposal

 When residents of Nova Scotia want to reduce the amount of principal that they owe their creditors as well as the interest charged on this principal, they may choose the consumer proposal.
 Nova Scotia residents who go this route work with a licensed bankruptcy trustee to draw up an agreement with creditors to consider debts paid in full for less than what is actually owed.
 At the same time, interest charges are often frozen.
 The result is a binding agreement on all creditors that goes into effect as soon as creditors representing 51 percent of the debt agree to it.